ziaul55/DHT22_Logger/README.md

 # Introduction
 - In this project we have sensed temperature and humidity data using DHT22 and stored the sensed data into InfluxDB and then visualized in Grafana.
-- We built this project by implementing _CoAP_ prototol with _txThings_ framework using Python 2.
+- We built this project by implementing _CoAP_ protocol with _txThings_ framework using Python 2.

 ## Requirements